Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations

-\Cref{alg:stokes_mg_setup} details our setup of the multigrid hierarchy for the 2D case, assuming either direct access to each block of the Stokes systems in~\cref{eq:saddle}, or being able to infer $A$ and $B$ from $K_1$, based on the knowledge of the total number of discrete degrees of freedom in each field.
+\Cref{alg:stokes_mg_setup} details our multigrid hierarchy setup for the 2D case, assuming either direct access to each block of the Stokes systems in~\cref{eq:saddle}, or being able to infer $A$ and $B$ from $K_1$, based on the knowledge of the total number of discrete degrees of freedom in each field.
 While a systems version of SA-AMG could be applied directly to the vector Laplacian, we instead apply a scalar version of SA-AMG to each component of the vector Laplacian.
 As expected, the two approaches yield similar aggregates and interpolation operators, assuming the systems SA-AMG algorithm is provided the two-dimensional near-kernel space,

 where $\vec{1}_k$ refers to a length $k$ vector with all entries equal to one.
 We note that the systems approach may be advantageous when considering problems with complex boundary conditions, or generalized operators where $A$ is not a block-diagonal matrix.
-Since we independently coarsen the velocity and pressure blocks, SA-AMG may determine different numbers of levels in each hierarchy.
-Thus, we form a block hierarchy using the fewest levels across these hierarchies.
-While this could lead to impractically large coarsest-grid systems if the coarsening of each field is dramatically different, we have yet to see any such problems in work to date.
-After the interpolation operators for each field are formed, they are combined as a block-diagonal matrix into a single monolithic interpolation operator $P_{\ell}$, and used in a monolithic calculation of the coarse-grid operator.